Amybo-org/pages/content/en/docs/Contribution guidelines/_index.md

 ---
 title: Contribution Guidelines
 weight: 999
-description: How to contribute to the Amybo community
+description: How to contribute to the AMYBO community
 ---

 ## Reach out to us

-Please add a comment to one of [our YouTube videos](https://www.youtube.com/@amybo) or drop us a line at <hello@amybo.org> with any suggestions or questions you may have - or just to say hello, it's good to know people are reading this.
+Please add a comment to one of [our YouTube videos](https://www.youtube.com/@AMYBO) or drop us a line at <hello@AMYBO.org> with any suggestions or questions you may have - or just to say hello, it's good to know people are reading this.

 If you're comfortable with GitHub (or would like to learn) we'd absolutely love it if you were happy to dive in and edit our pages directly:

-## Editing Amybo.org
+## Editing AMYBO.org

-We welcome contributions and improvements to the Amybo.org website.
+We welcome contributions and improvements to the AMYBO.org website.
 We want this to be as easy as possible so considered a wiki.
 However, given the controversial nature and risks associated with protein production for human consumption, we decided that an approvals process was required.

 Since we'll be using GitHub for software development, and potentially also for hardware and procedure development, it made sense to use this for community development of the website.
-If you struggle at all with GitHub development, please get in touch via <hello@amybo.org>
+If you struggle at all with GitHub development, please get in touch via <hello@AMYBO.org>

 ### Web stack